Tendon-Actuated Robots with a Tapered, Flexible Polymer Backbone: Design, Fabrication, and Modeling: INTRODUCTION

-Experimental validation has been performed predominantly on robots with thin metal backbones, such as steel spring \cite{till2019a, rone2014} or nickel-titanium alloy \cite{wang2025, kheradmand2025}, which are typically designed for single-purpose, high-precision applications such as medical interventions \cite{dupont2022, burgner-kahrs2015} and exhibit behavior that differs substantially from compliant polymer structures such as TPU.
+Experimental validation of models has been performed predominantly on robots with thin metal backbones, such as steel spring \cite{till2019a, rone2014} or nickel-titanium alloy \cite{wang2025, kheradmand2025}, which are typically designed for single-purpose, high-precision applications such as medical interventions \cite{dupont2022, burgner-kahrs2015} and exhibit behavior that differs substantially from compliant polymer structures such as TPU.
 Accurately modeling TPU presents considerable challenges: its stress-strain behavior is nonlinear even at small strains \cite{Masmeijer2026-qu, marco2025}, and micro-structural defects and anisotropy from the FDM printing process cause the effective Young's modulus to vary spatially.

-The primary contribution of this work is a novel tendon-actuated continuum robot design with a tapered TPU backbone, accompanied by a kinetostatic model for predicting its configuration.
+The primary contribution of this work is a novel tendon-actuated continuum robot design with a tapered TPU backbone.
 Compared to existing designs, the proposed system is distinguished by its simplicity, rapid assembly, accessibility, and adaptability to a wide range of applications at minimal cost.
-We further develop a parametric CAD synthesis tool that automatically maps user-specified geometric parameters to fully instantiated and properly scaled robot models.
-The design features an integrated electronics housing at the base of the backbone, which contains the tendon actuation system, motor encoders for measuring cable displacement, and load cells for measuring tendon tensions.
-The modular design allows the robot to be mounted as an end-effector on a rigid manipulator or integrated with endoscopic tools, serving as both a compliant tool carrier and inspection instrument.
+An integrated electronics housing at the base of the backbone contains the tendon actuation system, motor encoders for measuring cable displacement, and load cells for measuring tendon tension.
+The modular design allows the robot to be mounted as an end-effector on a rigid manipulator or integrated with endoscopic tools, serving as both a compliant tool carrier and an inspection instrument.